TobiBu/picassso/docs/installation.rst

 If you want to use the most recent version from the repository you can easily update your installation.
 We refer you to the upgrading your installation section of the
-`pynbody package <http://pynbody.github.io/pynbody/installation.html>`_ which explains this procedure quite well.
+`picassso package <http://picassso.github.io/picassso/installation.html>`_ which explains this procedure quite well.

 Load your survey data and start analyzing
 -----------------------------------------

-Check out the rest of the :ref:`tutorials section <tutorials>` and especially the :ref:`data-access` to get going.
+Check out the rest of the :ref:`tutorials section <tutorial>` and especially the :ref:`data-access` to get going.